stephen-hqxu/superterrainplus/README.md

 	<img src="https://img.shields.io/badge/CMake_3.18-064F8C?style=flat&logo=cmake&logoColor=white" />
 </p>

-*SuperTerrain+* is a modern procedural terrain generator with physics simulations and aiming for real-time photorealistic rendering under the inspirations of games and movies with procedural generation features.
+*SuperTerrain+* is a procedural terrain engine and real-time renderer started as my personal project in July, 2020 and later become my undergraduate dissertation; now I mainly use it as a playground for exploring modern rendering techniques and improving my programming proficiency.
 Procedural generation is one of the most popular topics in computer graphics and allows us to generate data using the power of algorithms and minimise efforts spent on editing.

 *SuperTerrain+* provides object-oriented interfaces to allow developers to customise the scenery as they preferred.
-Rather than considering it as a piece of software, it is also a collection of modern computer graphics techniques; with the help of detailed inline documentations, this is also a great place for learning.
+Rather than considering it as a piece of software, it is also a collection of modern computer graphics techniques; with the help of detailed in-source documentations, this is also a great place for learning.

 *SuperTerrain+* is focusing on the next-generation computer graphics and latest technologies, therefore there is no intention for backward compatibility and the development environment will be evolving over time.